‘The Great Day’: Add Ukrainian Easter traditions to your holiday

 There is no Easter Bunny or elaborate egg hunts in Ukraine.
 But Ukrainians have their own fun, with every family playing their own games to celebrate.

 One popular game is known as “Egg Knocking,” or “Egg Battles.”
-The rules are simple: Each combatant choose an egg, then uses it to crack the others.
+The rules are simple: Each combatant chooses an egg, then uses it to crack the others.
 When your egg cracks you have to eat it, and you’re also out of the game.

 Imagine, after many weeks of a restricted diet, the sight of a gorgeous Ukrainian table spread, with its array of tempting dishes.